 - Davis Brown, Charles Godfrey (equal contribution), Cody Nizinski, Jonathan Tu, Henry Kvinge.
 Robustness of edited neural networks.
 In ICLR 2023 Workshop on Mathematical and Empirical Understanding of Foundation Models.

 - Henry Kvinge, Davis Brown and Charles Godfrey.
 Exploring the Representation Manifolds of Stable Diffusion Through the Lens of Intrinsic Dimension.
-In ICLR 2023 Workshop on Mathematical and Empirical Understanding of Foundation Models.
+In ICLR 2023 Workshop on Mathematical and Empirical Understanding of Foundation Models, featured in The Gradient.

 Preprints